distcode/w365ws/Lab-B.md

 4. In the command bar click 'Collect diagnostics' and then confirm with 'Yes'.
 While you have to wait until all diagnostic data are collected and uploade (see the area 'Device actions status'), proceed with the next step.
 5. The button 'New remote assistance session' is disabled.
 To enable that feature, click 'Tenant administration' in the navigation menu and afterwards 'Remote help' in the upcoming resource menu.
 6. Under settings enable remote help and click 'Save'.
-7. Navigate back to your cloud device and check, if the button 'New remote assistance session' now enabled.
+7. Navigate back to your cloud device and check, if the button 'New remote assistance session' is now enabled.
+   >**Note:** To use that feature, you have to assign an additional license to your users.
+If time permitts, start a free trial for the license 'Remote Help Add On', assign it to phryne@\<yourPublicDomain> and install the app 'Remote Help' in the cloud PC.
+At the time of writing the guide, this feature is still in preview.
+For further information see the [Endpoint Manager blog article.](https://techcommunity.microsoft.com/t5/microsoft-endpoint-manager-blog/remote-help-a-new-remote-assistance-tool-from-microsoft/ba-p/2822622)
+8. In the resource menu section **Monitor** of your cloud PC/Device click 'Device diagnostics' to check the state of the diagnostics collection.
+9. After the action completes, select 'Download' in the row for the action and confirm with 'Yes'.
+    >**Note:** [In the Microsoft documentation](https://docs.microsoft.com/en-us/mem/intune/remote-actions/collect-diagnostics) could you see which and how the data are collected.

 <!--